arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 ***Before using the ToF sensor check if it has a yellow protective film, if present, remove it from the sensor to ensure it works properly***

-#### Outputs
+#### Actuators

-Alvik has 2 high-precision geared motors and 2 RGB LEDs.
-The test programs are located in the same folder as for the [inputs](#2.2.5-inputs).
+Alvik has two high-precision geared motors and two RGB LEDs.
+The test programs are located in the same folder as the [sensor examples](#2.2.5-inputs).

 | **Actuator name**        | **Part name**           | **Test program name** |
 |--------------------------|-------------------------|-----------------------|